ImpedanCEI/BIHC/docs/usersguide.md

 :::{admonition} Note
 This example uses data from the CERN Timber database and requires access to NxCALS.
-See the [Installation guide](installation.md) for how to setup `pytimber` to acces the Timber database from CERN Lxplus.
-Pytimber is also available from CERN SWAN python notebooks using the `102b NXCALS PRO` configuration.
+See the [Installation guide](installation.md) on how to setup `pytimber` to acces the Timber database from CERN Lxplus or CERN SWAN service.
 :::

 ```python